Third-Party Contracts Can Cost You Money and Reputation

 Many organizations do not have the necessary processes or controls in place to address the risks of contracting with outside third-parties.
 The above risks are likely to be exposed in a contract review.
 A contract review provides a cost-effective avenue for identifying and mitigating risk to your organization.

-If you have questions or would like to discuss how to identify and mitigate risk through a contract review, contact Ron Steinkamp, Partner, Advisory Services, at email@example.com or 314.983.1238.
+If you have questions or would like to discuss how to identify and mitigate risk through a contract review, fill out the adjacent form or contact Ron Steinkamp, Partner, Advisory Services, at email@example.com or 314.983.1238.